dave18/ZX-Spectrum-Next-C64-Core/README.md

 | CLK                   | D1                                           |
 | DATA                  | A0                                           |

 Because the Next Expansion Bus direction can only be set for all Address lines at once (using BUSACK) and all Data lines at once (using Bus_Y) the open collectors of CLK and DATA need to be split across the two.
 ATN is a simple output so mapped to clk as this is an output on the bus.
+You will need to ensure the Kernel ROM matches the one on the external device.

+I've tested this with a PI1541 and it works perfectly, see picture below for wiring.

 ![alt text](https://github.com/dave18/ZX-Spectrum-Next-C64-Core/blob/main/Images/PXL_20260923_211712881.jpg?raw=true)

+### TODO
+Try to implement HDMI output
+Try to add PI1541 to Next Accelerator and interface seamlessly with core Add RTC support
+Add Boot Cartridge Support
+Improve Firmware, especially file browsing